In this article we will go over all of the settings you can manipulate to get the experience you desire.

 Activity Region

 This feature is also known as geofencing.
-This allows you to draw one or more polygon on the recording view to include or exclude indexed motion events from the the field of view.
-An example of when this feature is useful, is when there is constant motion due to a freeway or street that you want excluded from triggering an event.
+This allows you to draw one or more polygon on the recording view to include or exclude indexed motion events from the field of view.
+This feature is useful in situations where there is constant motion, due to things like a freeway or street, that you want to be excluded from triggering an event.
 There are two radio buttons for either triggering or not triggering alerts within the region.

-To delete an activity region, just click on the region area and either press delete key on your keyboard, or hit the "clicking here" button below the image.
+To delete an activity region, click on the region area and either press the delete key on your keyboard or hit the "clicking here" button below the image.

 Privacy Region